ibm-cloud-docs/vmware-service/tutorials/vmwaas-ipsec-tunnel.md

 ### Validate your IPsec tunnel and connectivity on the CLI
 {: #vmwaas-ipsec-tunnel-connectivity-cli}

-You can test the connection by logging in to one of your VMs running on the VDC by using VMware VM Console and test connectivity to your on-premises network virtual machines.
+You can test the connection by logging in to one of your VMs running on the VDC by using the VMware virtual machine console and test connectivity to your on-premises network virtual machines.

 For example, you can use ping to the IP address of vSRX, if your vSRX allows ICMP.